 The thing I love about social selling is that anyone can utilise it.

 Marketing, sales, product and delivery can all engage in their own conversations with different people who work for clients and prospects.
 This is about a collective understanding, brand building, relationship development opportunity.

-The one major difference to networking and social selling is that everyone must add the info they gather into CRM (client relationship management software), discuss it in ABM (account based marketing) client planning sessions and consider how it contributes to the overall sales strategy for each client or prospect.
+The one major difference to networking and social selling is that everyone should use CRM (client relationship management software), discuss it in ABM (account based marketing) client planning sessions and consider how it contributes to the overall sales strategy.

 What I’m particularly interested in with social selling, is how it helps with the progression of leads through the buyer journey, and contributes towards achieving pipeline traction.

 There are plenty of commonly shared stats on selling currently…

 Stat: there are 6.4 stakeholders involved in buying decisions.